 Let's start by explaining what the financial section of a business plan is not.
 Realize that the financial section is not the same as accounting.
-Many people get confused about this because the financial projections that you include -- profit and loss, balance sheet, and cash flow -- look similar to accounting statements your business generates.
-But accounting looks back in time, starting today and taking an historical view.
-Business planning or forecasting is a forward-looking view, starting today and going forward into the future.
+Many people get confused about this because the financial projections that you include--profit and loss, balance sheet, and cash flow--look similar to accounting statements your business generates.
+But accounting looks back in time, starting today and taking a historical view.
+Business planning or forecasting is a forward-looking view, starting today and going into the future.

 What this means, says Berry, is that you summarize and aggregate more than you might with accounting, which deals more in detail.
 "You don't have to imagine all future asset purchases with hypothetical dates and hypothetical depreciation schedules to estimate future depreciation," he says.
 "You can just guess based on past results.
 And you don't spend a lot of time on minute details in a financial forecast that depends on an educated guess for sales."

-But the most important reason to compile this financial forecast is for your own benefit, so that you understand how you project that your business will do.
+But the most important reason to compile this financial forecast is for your own benefit, so you understand how you project your business will do.
 "This is an ongoing, living document.
 It should be a guide to running your business," Pinson says.
-"And at any particular time you feel you need funding or financing then you are prepared to go with your documents."
+"And at any particular time you feel you need funding or financing, then you are prepared to go with your documents."

 The way you come up a credible financial section for your business plan is to demonstrate that it's realistic.
-One way, Berry says, is to break the figures into components, by sales channel or target market segment, and provide realistic estimates for sales and revenues.
-"It's not exactly data because you're still guessing the future.
-But if you break the guess into component guesses and look at each one individuals, it somehow feels better," Berry says.
+One way, Berry says, is to break the figures into components, by sales channel or target market segment, and provide realistic estimates for sales and revenue.
+"It's not exactly data, because you're still guessing the future.
+But if you break the guess into component guesses and look at each one individually, it somehow feels better," Berry says.
 "Nobody wins by overly optimistic or overly pessimistic forecasts."

 How to Write the Financial Section of a Business Plan: The Components of a Financial Section